mariusavram123/cisco-notes/ENCOR/Fabric-Technologies.md

     - **Devices 360**: Used to monitor and resolve device-specific status and issues (such as resource usage and loss and latency), with links to connected clients

-    - **Issues**: Used to minitor and resolve open issues (reactive) and/or developing trends (proactive) with clients and devices at specific sites
+    - **Issues**: Used to monitor and resolve open issues (reactive) and/or developing trends (proactive) with clients and devices at specific sites

 - Assurance workflow: Web interface -> Assurance -> Health, Dashboards, Issues, Manage